blackberry/jQueryMobile-BB10-Theme/README.md

 jQuery Mobile BlackBerry 10 Theme - Beta
 =========================

-Note: In its current state, the jQuery Mobile BlackBerry 10 Theme does not enable developers to meet the Built for BlackBerry Program criteria.
+**Note**: In its current state, the jQuery Mobile BlackBerry 10 Theme does not enable developers to meet the Built for BlackBerry Program criteria.
 Learn More About [Built for BlackBerry](https://developer.blackberry.com/builtforblackberry/documentation/getting_started.html).

 Content is subject to change